shoaibur/Data-Structures-Algorithms/interview-prep/Amazon/README.md

 Source: https://www.youtube.com/watch?v=dse8OTDlRcM&list=PLLucmoeZjtMR990BPePcn5WgoCM_OX0YB&index=15&t=0s

 ### i.
 Team/time management (positive and negative)
 1) Tell me about a time when you were not able to meet a time commitment.
 What prevented you from meeting it?
-What was the outcome and what did you learn from it?
+What was the outcome and what did you learn from it? ```diff -(Customer obsession; Innovation and simplify; Deliver results)```
 * Current role - two duties.
 2) Describe a long-term project you managed.
 How did you keep everything moving along in a timely manner?
+(Ownership; Invent and simplify; Dive deep; Deliver results)
 * PhD project -- set goals for next 6 months -- review progress with committee members -- change as needed -- hire interns for followup experiments.
 3) Give me an example of a time when you set a goal and were able to meet or achieve it.
+(Ownership; Deliver results; Think big)
+* TSOH model in first 6 months
 * Get PhD before 2020 -- motivated password 201x -- PhD 12/19 -- need to publish.
 * GitHub -- no 3 consecutive days until finishing DSA nano-degree.

 ### ii.
 Adaptation
 4) Tell me about a time you had to quickly adjust your work priorities to meet changing demands.
+(Customer obsession; Learn and be curious; Earn trust)
 * Meeting stakeholders, 4 sections, I was working on 3rd section but started working on 1st section to meet stakeholders’ demand.
-* Cultural shift from BD to US.
-* From school to industry -- daily standup, sprint, so couldn't be a freelancer.
-* WFH during the pandemic.

 ### iii.
 Team / decision
-5) An example when you had to push back to HQ or challenged a decision.
+5) An example when you had to push backs to HQ or challenged a decision.
+(Are right, a lot)
 * Current role - Fully-automated vs. semi-automated (with involvement of subject level experts)
 6) Tell me about the toughest decision you have had to make in the past six months.
-* Career: Facebook perception research position vs. looking for a software development (never regret like before, EE vs. CS)
+(Are right, a lot; Think big; Deliver results; Innovation and simplify)
+* Traditional training vs. innovative training of DL
 * Personal: Family - stop communication with a person
+* Career: Facebook perception research position vs. looking for a software development
 7) Tell me about a decision that you regret.
+(Learn and be curious; Dive deep)
 * EEE vs. CS

 ### iv.
 Team/leadership
 8) What did you do when you needed to motivate a group of individuals?
+(Dive deep; Think big; Earn trust)
 * Social work (scholarship, free education), PhD + Lead prayer + Religious scholar
 9) Tell me about a time you stepped up into a leadership role.
+(Are right, a lot; Earn trust)
-* Math Olympiad, led family during a crisis, , captained cricket team
+* Math Olympiad, led family during a crisis, captained cricket team

 ### v.
 Team / communication and negotiation
 10) Do you collaborate well?
+(Ownership; Insist to highest standard)
 * Yes.
 Current role, software development, initially alone, then involved other member, teams, companies.
 At least 7 teams across the globe is working together to develop it and I’m leading this.
 11) Describe a situation when you negotiated with others in your organization to reach agreement.
+(Insist to highest standard; Innovate and simplify; Deliver results)
 * Current software development, showed the value, negotiated for more resources
 * Meeting with stakeholders, two weeks, model I used in school, convinced team with results, convinced stakeholders in two weeks.

 ### vi.
 Team/coworkers
 12) We have all had to work with people that don’t like us.
 How do you deal with someone that doesn’t like you?
+(Have backbone; Earn trust)
 * Listening is a good strategy; try to understand, give value and respect.
 * Doesn’t like idea - present facts, data if possible.
 * Doesn’t like personally - try to understand psychology, maybe twisting my personality/behavior/tone could mitigate the issues.
 13) We all make mistakes we wish we could take back.
 Tell me about a time you wish you’d handled a situation differently with colleague.
+(Insist to highest standard)
 * Transition from JHU to BCM, eventually smooth, but I wish I could make it even better, specifically handed over the project to a student instead of just documenting.
 Given my supervisor was helping me, I could push him to hire a new student before I left.
 14) The last time you had to apologize.
+(Ownership; Bias for action)
 * To my team; couldn’t join a weekly team meeting, had go to doctor with an urgent appointment.

 ### vii.
 Team/conflict
 15) Give me an example of a time you faced conflict while working on a team.
 How did you handle that?
+(Ownership; Learn and be curious)
 * Rice course project, initial discussion about a general approach, data preparation + model architecture, run models in hpc cluster; I was not happy, talked to him to understand if he did’t want to work or can’t or busy.
 He was busy so don’t need to do course assignment, I also implemented other models so he can tune the parameters.
 This approach worked well, our model became the best model.
 16) Tell me about a time when received negative feedback from you manager.
 How did you responded?
+(Earn trust; Dive deep)
 * No official feedback at my current role; previous role: IDP - mathematics/computation poorly scored, met and discussed his reasoning; given my background, I realized his expectation was higher, specifically I could contribute in other’s projects.
 I understood and acted accordingly, and during introduction of thesis defense, he said that I was one of the best mathematicians he had ever seen.
 So, I believe my response worked out.

 ### viii.
 Problem solving
 17) Tell me about a time when you missed an obvious solution to a problem.
+(Learn and be curious)
 * Renamed data files, so missing when loading.
 18) A time when you faced a problem that had multiple possible solutions.
+(Think big; Innovate and simplify)
 * Current role - need to deal in a regular basis, e.g. MTL
 19) Tell me about a time when you came up with a new approach to a problem.
+(Innovate and simplify; Think big)
 * Signal processing algorithm, slow to faster training method, design a microprocessor
 20) Describe a time when you anticipated potential problems and developed preventive measures.
+(Innovate and simplify; Deliver results; Earn trust)
+* Saving training data seed labels
 * Driving to Seattle, tire/tools, snow/chain, extra oil, food, pillow, blanket.
 21) Describe a situation in which you found a creative way to overcome an obstacle.
+(Innovate and simplify)
 * Current role - MTL, VDS model training slow to faster method.

 ### ix.
 Strategy / data
 22) How have you leveraged data to develop a strategy?
+(Dive deep; Learn and be curious)
 * Research on hand stimulation at 16 locations, fascinated but skeptical, measured output data, changed strategy to solve the same research question.
 23) A time when you were 75% through a project and you had to pivot strategy.
+(Customer obsession; Bias for action)
 * PhD project -- forward encoding model -- debate 5th year -- analyzed and showed how my work was out of debate.
 24) Tell me about a time when you to choose between technologies for a project.
+(Think big; Innovate and simplify)
-* Python vs. Matlab --> based on applicability data
+* Python vs. Matlab --> based on applicability data; long-term vs. short-term
 * Psychophysics vs. fMRI
 25) Tell me about a time you had to deal with ambiguity.
+(Ownership; Are right, a lot)
 * Cricket vs. engineering
 * JHU MS vs. family
 * Communicate, predict future and be confident taking risks, embrace change/be adaptive/flexible.

 ### x.
 Innovation
 26) What’s the most innovative new idea that you have implemented?
+(Innovate and simplify)
 * Frequency tuning in the brain --> NIH, NSF, monkey lab, publications.
 * DL model training in the fly.

 ### xi.
 Ownership principle
 27) Describe a time when you sacrificed short-term goals for long-term success.
+(Bias for action; Think big; Ownership)
 * US PhD to internship at Mathworks -->
 28) Provide an example of when you personally demonstrate ownership.
+(Ownership)
+* Bug in the data processing steps;
 * Math Olympiad, US PhD to EU, JHU to BCM, DL model training

 ### xii.
 Strength
 29) What’s your greatest strength?
+(Insist highest standard; Think big)
-* Keep chasing for something that I see potential, e.g. IELTS, but not forever, I understand when to stop e.g., MIT.
+* Keep chasing for something big, e.g. IELTS, but not forever.
 30) What’s your biggest weakness?
+(Dive deep; Learn and be curious)
 * Not well organized, so divide bigger problems into smaller ones; getting better.

 ### xiii.
 Client
 31) We all deal with difficult customers from time to time.
 Tell me about a challenging client-facing situation and how you handled it?
+(Customer obsession)
 * Rice-2x fails, job, she will loose the job offer, giving no questions (unethical), offer private teaching.
 32) How do you show customer obsession?
+(Customer obsession)
-* Service to India - working from park.
+* Service to India – bug in the data processing, working from park.
 * Student's grade - checking-rechecking exam papers.
 * Teaching DSP and graded 50% A+.

 ### xiv.
 Failure
 33) Tell me about a time you recovered from a difficult situation.
 * Led family from a critical situation.
+(Ownership; Bias for action)
 34) Tell me about a time you failed and what you learned from it.
+(Innovation and simplify; Deliver results)
 * Current project every two months, we meet with stakeholders.
 Two responsibilities: (i) developing software (ii) use existing method to train the models.
 Shell is envisioning that the software I am developing will be the base of digital transformation in the near future, so it is highly accepted around and many teams are adopting it.
 So, I was enjoying and put most of my efforts on it, and occasionally worked on the second duty.
-Anyway, I was able to prepare some data and submitted several the model training jobs about a week before our meeting with the stakeholders.
+Anyway, I was able to prepare some data and submitted several the model-training jobs about a week before our meeting with the stakeholders.
 At that time, the HPC clusters were so busy, because of the nature of my job, I needed more resources than usual.
 So, the jobs remained pending for a couple of days and when I got the results, I didn’t have a enough time to analyze because the team needed to prepare everything by a certain time.
-So, after discussing with the team, we decided to remove the agenda and added the development part.
-But that was an embarrassment for me, because I failed in very first assignment.
+So, after discussing with the team, we decided to remove the agenda and added the development part, and emphasized the innovation and how it would simplify the workflow.
+Stakeholders were happy and excited because they were looking for a similar thing for a while.
+However, my learning was deliver results in time.

 ### xv.
 General
 35) Why Amazon?